laurenpenn/Website/plugins/co-authors-plus/readme.txt

 *	<code>get_coauthors( [$post_id], [$args] )</code>

-This function returns an array of coauthors for the specified post, or if used inside the Loop, the current post active in the Loop. the $args paramater is an array that allows you to specify the order in which the authors should be returned.
+This function returns an array of coauthors for the specified post, or if used inside the Loop, the current post active in the Loop. the $args parameter is an array that allows you to specify the order in which the authors should be returned.

 = is coauthor for post =